AndresThePerez/Basic-Note-Taking-Application/README.md

 ### 1. Run sail

 `./vendor/bin/sail up`

-This should start up the application, install dependencies and start the server.
+<p>This should start up the application, install dependencies and start the server.</p>

 ### 2. create `.env` file